OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

 Product cost (at time of writing):  US$119.99   (plus about $25 to ship to Canada, but free shipping within USA if you have Prime)
 link:  [amazon product link](https://www.amazon.com/OSOYOO-Omni-directinal-Controlled-Educational-Mechanical/dp/B0821DV5GJ/ref=sr_1_2?crid=1S643UFKFPI0E&keywords=osoyoo+omni+directional+mecanum+wheels+robot+car+kit+for+arduino&qid=1703129510&sprefix=osoyoo+omni-direction%2Caps%2C97&sr=8-2)

+Troubleshooting note:  If you are able to allocate sufficient research funds, I would advise purchasing two kits so troubleshooting any issues with the hardware becomes easier.
+(Disclosure: I did not.
+I purchased a single kit with the expectation that I could get efficient Amazon.com delivery of a second kit should I need it.)

 **Please purchase this exact model noted above** unless you want to make modifications to the code on your own.

 In countries outside of Canada and USA, I would still recommend considering Amazon for easy delivery in certain countries where the Amazon service is efficient.
 In other countries consider the Osoyoo website: